chinapedia/wikipedia.abstract.en/Page/Cholera.md

 Surveillance

-Using_Precipitation_Data_to_Assess_Risk_of_Cholera_Outbreaks.webm Surveillance and prompt reporting allow for containing cholera epidemics rapidly.
+Surveillance and prompt reporting allow for containing cholera epidemics rapidly.
 Cholera exists as a seasonal disease in many endemic countries, occurring annually mostly during rainy seasons.
 Surveillance systems can provide early alerts to outbreaks, therefore leading to coordinated response and assist in preparation of preparedness plans.
 Efficient surveillance systems can also improve the risk assessment for potential cholera outbreaks.
 Understanding the seasonality and location of outbreaks provides guidance for improving cholera control activities for the most vulnerable.[91]
 For prevention to be effective, it is important that cases be reported to national health authorities.[92]

 Vaccine

-Euvichol-plus.jpg A number of safe and effective oral vaccines for cholera are available.[93]
+A number of safe and effective oral vaccines for cholera are available.[93]
 The World Health Organization (WHO) has three prequalified oral cholera vaccines (OCVs): Dukoral, Sanchol, and Euvichol.
 Dukoral, an orally administered, inactivated whole cell vaccine, has an overall efficacy of about 52% during the first year after being given and 62% in the second year, with minimal side effects.[94]
 It is available in over 60 countries.
 However, it is not currently recommended by the Centers for Disease Control and Prevention (CDC) for most people traveling from the United States to endemic countries.[95]
 The vaccine that the US Food and Drug Administration (FDA) recommends, Vaxchora, is an oral attenuated live vaccine, that is effective as a single dose.[96]

 One injectable vaccine was found to be effective for two to three years.
 The protective efficacy was 28% lower in children less than five years old.[97]
 However, , it has limited availability.[98]
 Work is under way to investigate the role of mass vaccination.[99]
 The WHO recommends immunization of high-risk groups, such as children and people with HIV, in countries where this disease is endemic.[100]
 If people are immunized broadly, herd immunity results, with a decrease in the amount of contamination in the environment.[101]